 Saturday’s football game between the University of Colorado and Fresno State has been postponed, university officials decided Friday morning.

-After careful consideration, CU-Boulder Chancellor Philip P. DiStefano has decided that the university will not hold a football game on Saturday, Sept.
-14, and that school officials will discuss a possible make-up date for the game.
+After careful consideration, CU-Boulder Chancellor Philip P. DiStefano has decided that the university will not hold a football game tomorrow, and that school officials will discuss a possible make-up date for the game.

 “Even though the weather is improving, Boulder is still designated as a national emergency site,” the chancellor said.
 “Our community is hurting.
 Many of our students are displaced from their homes, including many of our student-athletes.
 This is not an appropriate time for us to hold a game that would put pressure on the community, both in terms of security/emergency personnel, but also in diverting attention from people in need.”